Lacrymology/states/doc/monitoring.rst

 most of Nagios architecture limitation.

 The only Nagios related component that is being used is NRPE, for Nagios Remote Process Execution.
-A mecanism used by Nagios server to securely run monitoring check on monitored hosts.
+A mechanism used by Nagios server to securely run monitoring check on monitored hosts.

 Please check: http://nagios.sourceforge.net/docs/nrpe/NRPE.pdf page 1 and 2.